NaimAyat/UCLA_CS118/Lab1.md

     * Each device receives a unique ID from access point
     * Access points include wifi routers and cell towers
 * ISP (Internet Service Provider)
+  1. End device sends packet to his ISP
+  2. If sender's ISP is the same as receiver's ISP, packet goes straight to receiver
+  3. If sender's ISP is different from receiver's ISP, packet goes to higher-level ISP
+  4. Higher-level ISP sends packet to receiver's ISP
+  5. Receiver's ISP sends packet to receiver's end device
 * Hierarchy
   1. Application layer
      * Web browser, email client, etc.